 In the fall of 2006, I arrived at Princeton as a graduate student in East Asian Studies.
 I had just finished six years of training in classical Chinese with a B.A. and an M.A. as well as six months studying abroad in Beijing.
 My intention was to complete a Ph.D. in the same subject and pursue my love of classical Chinese as an academic.

 Along the way though, I developed a fascination with the liminal spaces inherent to literal and figural language, as well as the nomadic intertextuality of double entendre from medieval Chinese to classical Japanese.
 I shifted the focus of my research to classical Japanese and found myself in Japan during the 2011 Tōhoku earthquake, tsunami, and the subsequent nuclear fallout.
-Some number of weeks later, my advisor, Richard Okada, lost his battle with cancer.
+Some number of weeks later, my adviser, Richard Okada, lost his battle with cancer.

 To cope with the incomprehensible loss of that year, I turned my love of philology and close reading to computer languages and software engineering, for me a natural extension from textual scholarship.
 I discovered computer languages required the same skill set Princeton’s inspiring faculty had instilled within me: critical thinking, unbounded curiosity, nuanced analysis, methodical rigor, and thoughtful humility.

-With the gracious support of the faculty of East Asian Studies and my advisor Tom Hare, I finished my dissertation, A Genealogy of an Erotic Figure: Rereading the "Chinese Influence" of Heian Literature, and completed my Ph.D. in 2013.
+With the gracious support of the faculty of East Asian Studies and my adviser Tom Hare, I finished my dissertation, A Genealogy of an Erotic Figure: Rereading the "Chinese Influence" of Heian Literature, and completed my Ph.D. in 2013.
 In a bleak job market, I discovered at once an upsetting dearth of academic positions juxtaposed with a promising abundance of opportunities in tech.
 I chose to leave academia.

 Approaching a decade since, I have helped build a new branch office in Tokyo for Pivotal, writing software with clients alternately communicating in Japanese and Chinese.
 At Google, I have contributed to a growing computer language Go, “the language of the cloud” that powers countless internet services.
-At Stedi, I have helped grow the company from four to fifty people, building a global network for business-to-business trade with cutting edge serverless technology.
+At Stedi, I have helped grow the company from four to fifty people, building a global network for business-to-business trade with cutting edge server-less technology.

 In spite of the non-linear paths of my career, I immensely value my time at Princeton.
 With the distressing changes in higher education, it is easy to worry about how applicable one’s training is in non-academic contexts.
 Certainly, the areas of my academic training do not strictly overlap with my current work as a software engineer.
 However, the graduate education I received at Princeton is of immeasurable worth, both personally and professionally, given the universal value of critical thinking and analysis, strong written and spoken communication, and meticulous research with informed historical context.
 For this, I remain indebted to the East Studies Department and to Princeton as a whole.